nextcloud/spreed/docs/api-v1.md

         + `200 OK`
         + `403 Forbidden` When the current user is not a moderator/owner
         + `400 Bad Request` When the source type is unknown
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant
         + `404 Not Found` When the user or group to add could not be found

     - Data:

         field | type | Description
         ------|------|------------
-        `type` | int | In case the room type changed, the new value is returned
+        `type` | int | In case the conversation type changed, the new value is returned

-### Delete a participant from a room
+### Delete a participant from a conversation

 * Method: `DELETE`
 * Endpoint: `/room/{token}/participants`